-The Preambles and Resolutions were considered point by point, and on being moved and seconded and put to the Convention were carried unanimously.
+The Preambles and Resolutions were considered point by point, and on being moved and seconded and put to the Convention were tion, the chief features of which are as follows:

 Dr. Keightley, having arrived, then took the chair, and explained the difficulties experienced by the Committee on Constitution and how they had, after long deliberation, been overcome.